-Within 24 hours of the appointment time you select, you will receive an email with a link to a screen capture video providing feedback on your project.
-This video will be posted on a private YouTube channel that only you have access to.
+Within 48 hours of the appointment time you select, you will receive an email with a link to a feedback video.
+This video will be posted on the GCC YouTube channel (it is "unlisted," i.e., unsearchable with a direct link).
 The video will contain suggestions for improvement, questions that will help you think through your project more deeply, mini-lessons on communication topics, and links to relevant resources.

 - Clients who cannot attend appointments during the GCC's normal hours may benefit from the flexibility of eTutoring, since you can watch your feedback video at your convenience.